survivejs/react-book/manuscript/04_implementing_notes.md

 Both component types support `render()`.
 As seen above this is the workhorse of React.
 It describes what the component should look like.
 In case you don't want to render anything return either `null` or `false`.

-In addition React provides the following lifecycle hooks:
+In addition, React provides the following lifecycle hooks:

 * `componentWillMount()` gets triggered once before any rendering.
 One way to use it would be to load data asynchronously there and force rendering through `setState`.
 * `componentDidMount()` gets triggered after initial rendering.
 You have access to DOM here.
 You could use this hook to wrap a jQuery plugin within a component for instance.